elezermaster/react-json-deploy-to-firebase/README.md

 ```

-# then in cervices folder create http.service.js file
+### then in services folder create http.service.js file
-## use axios.interceptors to config getting data from firebase
+### use axios.interceptors to config getting data from firebase
-## /\/$/gi.test(config.url) regular expression removes ending / from url
+### use regular expression to remove ending / from url

 ```javascript